Improving Reliability of Subject-Level Resting-State fMRI Parcellation with Shrinkage Estimators: Discussion

 Throughout the paper we have described a number of potential shrinkage methods.
 Based on our empirical findings we recommend utilizing the global noise variance estimator, since it is practical for settings where test-retest data is not available (or is only available for a subset of subjects), and it demonstrated the best performance in terms of improved reliability of correlation estimates and parcellations.
-The strong performance of the global noise variance estimator does not necessarily imply that there is no spatial variability in noise levels, but rather that there are simply too many parameters to estimate in a meaningful way.
+This method has been implemented in both MATLAB and R and is available for download through Mathworks File Exchange\footnote{http://www.mathworks.com/matlabcentral/fileexchange/48453-mandymejia-shrinkit} and GitHub\footnote{https://github.com/mandymejia/shrinkR}, respectively.
+The strong performance of the global noise variance estimator does not necessarily imply that there is no spatial variability in noise levels, but rather that there may be too many parameters to estimate in a meaningful way.
 For example, in the motor cortex alone there are more than 27 million unique voxel-pairs, and estimating a shrinkage parameter for each can be prohibitive.
 This may also explain why the scaled noise variance method tends to out-perform the individual noise variance method.
 Though both noise variance estimators seek to quantify each subject's personal noise level, the scaled noise variance estimator requires the estimation of dramatically fewer parameters.
 For example, with 7396 voxels and 20 subjects, rather than estimating over $20\times$27,000,000 parameters, the scaled noise variance approach requires approximately 27,000,000$ + 20$ parameters.
 As more data is collected, more parameters can be reliably estimated.
 Therefore, with longer scans, the common or scaled noise variance estimators may ultimately begin to out-perform the global noise variance estimator.
 However, there is another issue to keep in mind when performing subject-specific shrinkage using the scaled or individual noise variance estimator.
 When all subjects share the same shrinkage parameter, the rank of the subjects' values relative to one other will not change as each subject's value changes.
 By contrast, if shrinkage is subject-specific, the rank of subjects may not be preserved.
 Therefore, even if subject-level parameters can be reliably estimated, care should be taken when performing subject-specific shrinkage.

 Although we have strong evidence of the benefits of the proposed shrinkage methods, our analysis was limited to the motor cortex in a population of healthy adults.
 The benefits of shrinkage on reproducibility are likely to vary, depending on the inter-voxel similarity metric being estimated, the ROI being parcellated, and the population being studied, among other factors.
 Future research should focus on quantifying the benefits of shrinkage within other regions of interest, for whole-brain parcellation, and for other, potentially more diverse, populations.
 Finally, while the methods we have proposed can be easily applied to any distance or similarity metric, some parcellation methods employ other versions of subject-level data, such as the entire time series or principal components.
 Future research should focus on adapting the ideas presented in this paper to such settings.